glenn-sun/udacity-ml-projects/README.md

-# udacity-ml-projects
+# Udacity ML Projects
-Solutions to every project from Udacity's Machine Learning Nanodegree.
+Solutions to every project from Udacity's Machine Learning Nanodegree, excluding the final project (which may be coming soon).

-Still a work in progress.
-If you're taking the course, don't copy.
-Please.
+For anyone wondering why all the commits were made by a user called yadec, that's my other account.
+I transferred this repository over.